Aker BP acquires Hess Norge

 Aker BP has agreed with Hess Corporation to acquire all the shares in Hess Norge for a cash consideration of USD 2.0 billion.
 Hess Norge’s assets includes a 64.05 per cent share of the Valhall field and a 62.5 per cent share of the Hod field, and a tax loss carry forward with a net nominal after –tax value of USD 1.5 billion.
 The cash consideration will be financed through Aker BP’s existing long-term Reserve Based Lending bank facility, and by new equity of USD 500 million.
 The issue price will be determined through a bookbuilding process.
 Aker ASA (“Aker”) and BP plc (“BP”) will subscribe for 40 per cent and 30 per cent of the shares to be issued, respectively, at the price determined through the bookbuilding process, or minimum NOK 155 per share.
 In addition, Aker and BP will underwrite the remaining shares to be issued at NOK 155 per share.

-Included in the transaction are proven and probable (2P) reserves of 150 million barrels of oil equivalent (mmboe) and best estimate 2C contingent resources of 195 mmboe, based on Aker BP’s own assessment per year-end 2016, of which 85 per cent is liquid.
+Included in the transaction are proven and probable (2P) reserves of 150 million barrels of oil equivalent (mmboe) and best estimate 2C contingent resources of 195 mmboe, based on Aker BP’s own assessment per year-end 2016, of which 85 per cent is liquids.
 During the first nine months of 2017, Hess Norge’s share of production from the Valhall and Hod fields was approximately 24,000 barrels of oil equivalent per day (boepd).

 As per today Hess Norge AS has 19 employees.
 The board of Hess Norge AS consists of Johan Nic Vold (chair), Anders Nymann, Brian Truelove, Martin Edwards, Helena Deal and Gerbert Schoonman.
 Martin Edwards is managing director.